Jem212Mac/the-gabby-gourmand/TESTING.md

 - [Full JS Validation Report](documentation/validation/js_validation.png)

-- No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator, except for an error related to the use of bootstrap.
+- No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator, except for an error related to the use of Bootstrap.

 ### Python Validation: